 Tactical lifesaving in active shooter incidents

-Every law enforcement officer in this country should be trained in these life saving Tactical Life Saver skills
+Every law enforcement officer in this country should be trained in tactical lifesaving skills so they can immediately render aid to trauma victims

-A single man, James Holmes, walks into a movie theatre prepared to inflict death and carnage on innocent victims sitting in disbelief as he unleashes his vicious attack.
-This Lone Wolf meticulously planned his assault as he tossed smoke or gas devices into the crowded theater, and then fired his 12-gauge shotgun at the ceiling before turning it on the crowd.
-As panicked movie watchers raced for the exits, he switched to a .40 caliber pistol and a .223 caliber rifle to further his devasting murderous assault.
+A single man, James Holmes, walks into a movie theater prepared to inflict death and carnage on innocent victims sitting in disbelief as he unleashes his vicious attack.
+This lone wolf attacker meticulously planned his assault as he tossed smoke or gas devices into the crowded theater, and then fired his 12-gauge shotgun at the ceiling before turning it on the crowd.
+As panicked movie watchers raced for the exits, he switched to a .40 caliber pistol and a .223 caliber rifle to further his devastating murderous assault.

 Then Holmes exited out of the back of the theater and was removing his body armor beside his car when he was confronted by officers who took him into custody.